IanSanchezBaca/MinesweeperPython/README.md

 **Currently the only game mode.**
 I did make the code somewhat modular but got lazy halfway through and hard coded everything.

-currently only works for windows lol.
-Need to fix how the progam loads files.
-Maybe in another update...

 # Conclusion